trueorfalseortrue/firsteverepo/README.md

 # firsteverepo
-This was my first ever repository in github this is my first commit
+This was my first ever repository in github.
+This is my first commit.